Kyiv dismisses Putin's call for 36-hour ceasefire in Ukraine as 'hypocrisy' – KION546

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Betsy Klein, Svitlana Vlasova and Dima Olenchenko contributed to this report.
+CNN’s Victoria Butenko, Betsy Klein, Svitlana Vlasova and Dima Olenchenko contributed to this report.